Tips to be greener for young people

 Look for the green labels

 Look out for labels that show products that have been made with respect for the environment.
-There are a number of reliable green labelling schemes covering food, clothes and electrical goods like MP3 players and TVs.
+There are a number of reliable green labelling schemes covering food, clothes and electrical goods like TVs.

-You can buy fairly traded products in shops and cafes – look out for the FAIRTRADE Mark.
-This means that the producers of the product are getting decent wages and a fair price for their goods.
+You can buy fairly traded products in shops and cafes – look out for the Fairtrade Mark.
+This means that the makers of the product are getting decent wages and a fair price for their goods.